 Best practices for creating a modern npm package with security in mind

-In this tutorial, we’re going to walk step by step through creating an npm package using modern best practices (as of 2022).
+In this tutorial, we’re going to walk step by step through creating an npm package using modern best practices (as of 2025).
 You will first learn how to create an npm package, so you can get familiar with building and publishing a package to the npm registry.
-Then you’ll learn what’s involved with making a more robust and production-ready npm package by setting up a test framework, a continuous integration and deployment pipeline, security checks, and automated semantic version management for release.
-By the end of this tutorial, you’ll feel confident in your ability to produce modern and sustainable npm packages.
+Then you’ll learn what’s involved with making a more robust and production-ready npm package by setting up a test framework, a continuous integration and deployment pipeline, security checks and automated semantic version management for release.
+By the end of this tutorial you’ll feel confident in your ability to produce modern and sustainable npm packages.
 Let’s get started!

 Prerequisites

-Development tools available to assist with creating an npm package
+2. Development tools available to assist with creating an npm package

 Simple example npm package

-Let’s first get acquainted with the process of creating and publishing an npm package by using a simple example.
+Let’s first get acquainted with the process around creating and publishing an npm package by using a simple example.
 If you’re already familiar with this you can jump ahead to the Production-ready npm package section which covers more advanced topics.

 Set up your project

 You’ll need a project in GitHub to get started, so follow these steps to initiate a project.
-If you already have one to use, you can skip to the next section, but be sure to double-check step 5 in this section regarding your package name.
+If you already have one to use, you can skip to the next section, but be sure to double check step 5 in this section regarding your package name.

-Create a GitHub repository:
+Create a GitHub repository: https://github.com/new

 Clone the repo locally.
-Example:

-Open your terminal and change directories to the folder of your cloned project.
-Example:
+https://github.com/snyk-snippets/simple-npm-package.gitOpen your terminal and change directories to the folder of your cloned project.

-cd simple-npm-package
+Example:cd simple-npm-package

 Run